105 Addison Ave.

 Each third of the face ages in a distinct fashion.
 Over the last 2 decades, treatment of the mid-third of the face, or midface, has received much attention in the surgical literature.
 As we age, the fullness of the cheek area (midface) starts to drop with gravity.
 This not only gives the cheek a more hollow look, but it also changes the appearance of the lower eyelid and creates deep grooves around the mouth.
 While this area can be addressed by certain facelift techniques, some patients will benefit most from a directed midface lift.

 The procedure typically takes between 2 and 3 hours.
 Midface lifting is performed via an endoscopic approach using incisions hidden behind the hairline.
 As a midface lift is being performed, a lateral brow lift is performed simultaneously.
 As the soft tissue of the cheek is suspended to a more youthful position, the excess skin must be redistributed along the forehead and then into the hairline.
 Doing these procedures together allows a simultaneous rejuvenation of the cheek, the brow, and the forehead.
-Often the lower eyelids (lower blepharoplasty) are addressed at the time of surgery to produce the most harmonious and youthful result.
-Although this procedure is minimally-invasive, initial recovery may take 2 to 3 weeks with improving results over several months.
+Often the lower eyelids are addressed at the time of surgery, with a lower blepharoplasty to produce the most harmonious and youthful result.
+Although this procedure is minimally invasive, initial recovery may take 2 to 3 weeks with improving results over several months.